Who Really Is JESUS CHRIST?

 comes from, how He lived, and how and why He died.
 Knowing the truth can

 have a profound effect on your Christian faith.
-Jesus'

-Hebrew or Aramaic name is Yeshua.
-Yeshua was a common name among Jews of the Second Temple Period, and is thought by scholars and religious groups to be the Hebrew or Aramaic name for Jesus.
+His Hebrew or Aramaic name is Yeshua.
+Yeshua was a common name among Jews of the Second Temple Period and is thought by scholars and religious groups to be the Hebrew or Aramaic name for Jesus.
 In modern Hebrew, Yeshu and Yeshua are the common transcriptions for Jesus —the two different names have different emphasis.
 Yeshu is used in most contexts in modern Hebrew to refer to Jesus of Nazareth.
 The name Yeshua is extensively used by followers of Messianic Judaism, considered by most Christians and Jews to be a form of Christianity, and Hebrew Christians and Rastafarians, as well as other Christian denominations who wish to use Jesus' Hebrew name. (source: wikipedia.org)

 The yod is the smallest letter of the alphabet, which is why Yeshua used it in His famous saying in Matt 5:18: "Until heaven and earth pass away not one yod ("iota" in the Greek text) or one kots will pass from the Torah."
 For emphasis, Yeshua incorporated in this saying a well-known Hebrew expression: lo' yod ve-LO' ko-TSO shel yod, "not a yod and not a 'thorn' of a yod," i.e., not the most insignificant and unimportant thing.
 When Yeshua declared that heaven and earth might sooner disappear than the smallest letter of the Hebrew alphabet, or the smallest stroke of a letter, He was simply saying that the Torah ("Law" or "Teaching") of Moses would never cease to be.
-Matthew 5:18 --For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+Matthew 5:18 --For verily I say unto you, till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.

-The second sound in Yeshua's name is called tse-RE, and is pronounced almost like the letter "e" in the word "net".
+The second sound in Yeshua's name is called tse-RE and is pronounced almost like the letter "e" in the word "net".
 Just as the "Y" sound of the first letter is mispronounced in today's English, so too the first vowel sound in "Jesus".
 Before the Hebrew name "Yeshua" was transliterated into English, it was first transliterated into Greek.
 There was no difficulty in transliterating the tse-RE sound since the ancient Greek language had an equivalent letter which represented this sound.
 And there was no real difficulty in transcribing this same first vowel into English.
 The translators of the earliest versions of the English Bible transliterated the tse-RE in Yeshua with an "e".
 Unfortunately, later English speakers guessed wrongly that this "e" should be pronounced as in "me," and thus the first syllable of the English version of Yeshua came to be pronounced "Jee" instead of "Yeh".
 It is this pronunciation which produced such euphemistic profanities as "Gee" and "Geez".

 Since Yeshua is spelled "Jeshua" and not "Jesus" in most English versions of the Old Testament (for example in Ezra 2:2 and 2 Chronicles 31:15), one easily gets the impression that the name is never mentioned in the Hebrew Scriptures.
-Yet 'Yeshua' appears there twenty-nine times, and is the name of at least five different persons and one village in the southern part of Yehudah ("Judah").
+Yet 'Yeshua' appears there twenty-nine times and is the name of at least five different persons and one village in the southern part of Yehudah ("Judah").